okcoders/ok-coders-summer-2016-back-end/README.md

 class, etc.), as you are willfully doing this and are already putting in effort because you want to.
 That being said, we do have a graduation showcase, and we do give out certificates, and this is something you can put on your linkedin.
-If want to be able to do any of these things, 80% attendance is required (i.e you can miss 3 classes).
+If you want to be able to do any of these things, 80% attendance is required (i.e you can miss 3 classes).

 We will have homework, though I strongly suggest independent reading of the materials I provide for each topic we cover.
+If you are new to programming, at least 1 hour of reading a day is a good guideline.
 There will usually not be answers for the homework (as there are a lot of ways to do things), but if you need help, the mentors, myself, and the slack channel are available to you.
 Do not be afraid to reach out!

+### Structure

+I will update github as we go through the course with new material.
+The material is put in a folder like 01-javascript - the syllabus is the best guide to find the material we covered in a given class.
+In each of those folders you will also see a folder called example/ in there I will stick anything I write during the class, which includes answers to any in class exercises we do.

+Homework is setup by week, and you can find the homework in the exercises folder.
+I feel doing homework between Tuesday and Thursday to be a little onerous, so my expectation is that you are doing the homework for each week over the weekend.

+Eventually we will start to have a lot of code written and we will want to build on top of that.
+I will have some kind of project folder where we will start to accumulate a coherent project.
+For example, we will have an express application that serves from our mongo db, and we will have a scraper that is scheduled to scrape from some site of our choosing.

+I do enjoy questions during class.
+There is a ton of material/resources on the internet one can use to learn to program, but none of it is interactive.
+My hope is this course is a place you can ask questions and get some human interaction with other programmers if you are trying to make the switch.

 ### Sites we could scrape